In a Nutshell:

 Adjustability & Comfort

 The GRIT Freedom Wheelchair offers three means of adjustment, giving you a modest amount of flexibility to maximize your comfort.
-You can adjust the seat back tension, adjust the height of the headrest, and adjust the height of the footrest.
+You can adjust the seat back tension, the height of the headrest, and the height of the footrest.

 A Growing Number of Extras Available